fecetinn/A-B-Testing-Bidding-Strategies-Analysis/README.md

 ## 🎯 Business Problem

-**Challenge**: Facebook recently introduced "Average Bidding" as an alternative to the existing "Maximum Bidding" strategy.
-Bombabomba.com needs to determine whether this new bidding strategy delivers better conversion rates.
+**Challenge**: The social media platform recently introduced "Average Bidding" as an alternative to the existing "Maximum Bidding" strategy.
+The website needs to determine whether this new bidding strategy delivers better conversion rates.

 ### Key Business Questions
 1. **Performance Comparison**: Does Average Bidding outperform Maximum Bidding in terms of purchases?